 For children aged eight and under, education is often referred to as a period of ‘early childhood development’.
 During this period, children are still in the process of developing their physical, socio-emotional, cognitive and motor skills.
 Play is therefore a crucial educational tool for this age group.
 Effective teaching is typically highly interactive, allowing the child to explore and construct knowledge herself/himself within a nurturing environment.
-Given these developmental needs during a child’s early years, most reputable tutors are unlikely to accept private academic tuition requests for children of four years of age and under.
+Given these developmental needs during a child’s early years, most reputable private tutors are unlikely to accept private academic tuition requests for children of four years of age and under.

 For children aged five and above, private tuition will often be more engaging if tutors instil an element of fun into classes via games and activities.
 For example, at this age, learning via the use of physical objects or props and songs can be effective, while for older children reaching their teens, word games, puzzles and role-play can be more appropriate.

 That said, teaching is definitely not a “one size fits all” process; a student’s age only provides a basic guide as to how lessons should be designed and structured.
 For instance, it goes without saying that using Lego bricks as lesson props is unlikely to be as popular with teenagers as it is with five-year-olds.
 Beyond the student’s age, multiple factors affect a student’s ability to learn.
-For instance, what is/are their favourite learning style(s)?The tuition should also take account of the student’s personality (their multiple intelligences), their willingness to attend tuition and the frequency and length of sessions.
+For instance, what is/are their favourite learning style(s)?The tuition should also take account of the student’s personality (their multiple intelligences), their willingness to attend private tuition and the frequency and length of sessions.
 Finally, without opportunities for rest and relaxation, any student will struggle to learn effectively.

 Parents should take all these points into consideration when considering whether private tuition is a worthwhile investment for their child.